lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

-# Example 3: Playbook using multiple YAML inventories with group requirement sufficiency
+# Example 4: Multiple YAML inventories with role based groups

-In the prior [Example 2](../example2/README.md), with running on the merged inventory, the expected results were that only the appropriate network group would be assigned for each host.
+In the prior [Example 3](../example3/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.
-Instead, we found that all the hosts in both networks have both 'network' groups assigned.
-This is not the intended or expected behavior.

-The following example will look to solve this.
+Now we will look to apply plays that can target machines in the merged inventory based on the role-based group desired.

+E.g., the following scenario will discuss a simple NTP client/server based playbook to apply across the merged inventory.

 ## Playbook used